glob-vikas/security_sign/Readme.md

 # Security Release Review Automation

-This is the repository for the SRRA, written in Python.
+This is the repository for the SRRA, written in Python .

 ## Local development